veselink1/js-intro/INTRODUCTION.md

 Many different event types exist corresponding to different actions:
 - click - for when the user clicks on the button
-- keydown - for when the presses a key down on the keyboard
+- keydown - for when the user presses a key down on the keyboard
-- keyup - for when the releases a key on the keyboard
+- keyup - for when the user releases a key on the keyboard
 - change - for when the contents of an input field changes
 - many more...

-Also examples from the following pages:
+Also see the examples on the following pages:
 - [DOM Elements](https://www.w3schools.com/js/js_htmldom_elements.asp)
 - [Modifying DOM Elements](https://www.w3schools.com/js/js_htmldom_html.asp)
 - [Event Listeners](https://www.w3schools.com/js/js_htmldom_eventlistener.asp)